T4P4N/nothing-interesting-but-react/README.md

-# Trying to learn react
+# Trying to learn react by building a hackernews app

+- ## Check it out at https://react-hn-clone.stackblitz.io/